 6151 Portage Rd

 Important Message: Area businesses are working to implement procedures based on the new safety guidelines.
 For each of the attractions and events we mention, we include a link to the business website.
 Please use this link to confirm the details, hours of operation and any requirements guests must follow before visiting.
 Thank You!

-DAY 1: Coffee, Airplanes, Hiking, and a Relaxing Dinner
+DAY 1: Coffee, Airplanes, Hiking, and Fun & Games with Dinner

 MORNING: Waterstreet Coffee and the Air Zoo